 How the Split Plays Out In the Middle East Today

-Almost all (85 percent) of Muslims are Sunnis.
+Almost all or 85 percent of Muslims are Sunnis.

 They are the majority in Saudi Arabia, Egypt, Yemen, Pakistan, Indonesia, Turkey, Algeria, Morocco, and Tunisia.
 Shiites are the majority in Iran and Iraq.
 They have large minority communities in Yemen, Bahrain, Syria, Lebanon, and Azerbaijan.

-Iran - Led by Shia fundamentalists, with only 9 percent Sunni.
-The world's fourth largest oil producer.
+Iran - Led by Shia fundamentalists.
+Only 9 percent of the population is Sunni.
+Iran is the world's fourth largest oil producer.
 The United States supported the Shah who was non-fundamentalist Shia.
-The Ayatollah Ruhollah Khomeni overthrew the Shah in 1979.
+The Ayatollah Ruhollah Khomeini overthrew the Shah in 1979.

 The Ayatollah is the Supreme Leader of Iran.
 He guides all elected leaders.
 He condemned the Saudi monarchy as an illegitimate clique that answers to Washington, D.C., not God.
 In 2006, the United States asked the United Nations Security Council to impose sanctions on Iran if it didn’t agree to suspend uranium enrichment.
 Resultant economic crisis motivated Iran to suspend enrichment in exchange for relief from the sanctions.

-Iraq - Ruled by 63 percent Shia majority after United States toppled Sunni leader Saddam Hussein.
-This shifted the balance of power in the Middle East.
+Iraq - Ruled by 63 percent Shia majority after United States toppled Sunni leader, Saddam Hussein.
+This downfall of Saddam shifted the balance of power in the Middle East.
 The Shia reaffirmed their alliance with Iran and Syria.
 Although the United States wiped out al-Qaida leaders, the Sunni insurgents became the Islamic State group.
-In June 2014, they recaptured a large portion of western Iraq including Mosul.
+In June 2014, they recaptured a large portion of western Iraq, including Mosul.
 By January 2015, they ruled 10 million people.
 By December 2016, they lost 16 percent of the land they held and only controlled six million people.
 Iran backs the Shia majority against the Sunni Islamic State group.

-Lebanon - Ruled jointly by Christians (39 percent), Sunni (22 percent), and Shia (36 percent).
-The 1975-1990 civil war allowed two Israeli invasions.
+Lebanon - Ruled jointly by Christians, who make up 39 percent; Sunni, 22 percent; and Shia, 36 percent.
+The 1975 to 1990 civil war allowed two Israeli invasions.
 Israeli and Syrian occupations followed for the next two decades.
 Reconstruction was set back in 2006 when Hezbollah and Israel fought in Lebanon.
 In 2017, the Saudi-backed prime minister resigned due to Hezbollah's influence.

 Jordan - Kingdom ruled by 92 percent Sunni majority.
-Between 55-70 percent of the populations is Palestinians.
-Now being overrun by Syrian Sunni refugees, who could bring the war to Jordan if they are chased by Shiites bent on revenge.
+Palestinians comprise between 55 to 70 percent of the population.
+The country is now being overrun by Syrian Sunni refugees, who could bring the war to Jordan if they are chased by Shiites bent on revenge.

-Turkey - Sunni majority rules benignly over Shiite minority (15 percent).
+Turkey - Sunni majority rules benignly over a 15-percent Shiite minority.
 But Shiites are concerned that Turkish Prime Minister Recep Tayyip Erdogan is becoming more fundamentalist like Saudi Arabia.

-Bahrain - Sunni minority (30 percent), backed by Saudi Arabia and United States, rules Shia majority.
-Is the base for the U.S. Navy's Fifth Fleet, which guards the Strait of Hormuz.
+Bahrain – A Sunni minority of 30 percent rules the Shia majority.
+This ruling minority is backed by Saudi Arabia and United States.
+Bahrain is the base for the U.S. Navy's Fifth Fleet, which guards the Strait of Hormuz.